Anthem of Hong Kong

-Throughout the history of Hong Kong, the anthem of the ruling sovereign state has always been adopted for use in an official capacity and played on occasions such as major sporting events or ceremonies.
+Throughout the history of Hong Kong, the national anthem of the ruling sovereign state has always been adopted for use in an official capacity and played on occasions such as major sporting events or ceremonies.

-As "March of the Volunteers" is the national anthem of the People's Republic of China, the song have been adopted by the Government of the Hong Kong Special Administrative Region for anthem performance since the handover of Hong Kong to the nation in 1997.
-The national anthem of the People's Republic of China is protected by statute in Hong Kong under the National Anthem Ordinance.
+As "March of the Volunteers" is the national anthem of the People's Republic of China, the song has been adopted by the Government of the Hong Kong Special Administrative Region for anthem performance since the handover of Hong Kong to the nation in 1997.